resque/resque/README.markdown

-The Resque frontend tells you what workers are doing, what workers are not doing, what queues you're using, what's in those queues, provides general usage stats, and helps you track failures.
+The Resque frontend tells you what workers are doing, what workers are not doing, what queues you're using, what's in those queues, provides general usage stats and helps you track failures.

 The Blog Post
 -------------

-For the backstory, philosophy, and history of Resque's beginnings, please see [the blog post][0].
+For the backstory, philosophy and history of Resque's beginnings, please see [the blog post][0].